 The G6 further discussed two concerns raised primarily by rating agencies regarding Subsection 4.2(b) of the Bankruptcy Credit Event.
 Section 4.2(b) of the Bankruptcy Credit Event refers to situations where the Reference Entity “becomes insolvent or unable to pay its debts or fails or admits in writing its inability generally to pay its debts as they become due”.
 This language is identical to that found in the definition of Bankruptcy in Section 5(a)(vii) of the Master Agreement.

 The first concern is that the language is unclear with regard to how “insolvency” is to be determined.
 Given this ambiguity, the timing at which the Credit Event can be said to have occurred may vary.
-The G6 felt that the retention of the reference to “insolvency” in this section remains sufficiently important to the market so that it should not be deleted or altered.
+However, the G6 felt that the retention of the reference to “insolvency” in this section remains sufficiently important to the market so that it should not be deleted or altered.
 Furthermore, it was felt that this event is an indication of default by the Reference Entity and properly falls within the intent of the Credit Derivative Transaction.

 Second, the rating agencies raised a concern relating to the phrase “fails or admits in writing its inability generally to pay its debts as they become due”.
-Specifically, concern has been expressed that the admission of an inability to pay debts, even if made in writing, does not necessarily lead to a deterioration in credit in that no failure to pay has yet occurred.
+Specifically, concern has been expressed that the admission of an inability to pay debts, even if made in writing, does not necessarily lead to a deterioration in credit, in that no failure to pay has yet occurred.
 Moreover, funding sources may be found by the Reference Entity such that no failure to pay ever occurs.
 This language may also allow for any written statement of this nature to constitute a trigger.
 However, it was acknowledged that such a statement is a serious indication of credit concerns when made in certain contexts or fora, but may not be sufficient when made in other circumstances.
 Thus, a statement made to regulators was seen to be qualitatively different from a statement made to a creditor or other third party at a time when no payments are due.

 The G6 therefore suggests amending the language of Section 4.2(b) such that only an admission in a judicial, regulatory or administrative proceeding or filing would constitute a trigger.
 Admissions made in these contexts were seen to be a more likely indicator of the occurrence of a Credit Event.
 Statements made in other contexts were considered to be a less reliable indication of a deterioration in credit quality.

-The G6 did consider whether statements made in such filings were a sufficiently reliable indicator of a deteriorating credit and, ultimately, the majority of the G6 determined that this was the case.
+The G6 did consider whether statements made in such proceedings or filings were a sufficiently reliable indicator of a deteriorating credit and, ultimately, the majority of the G6 determined that this was the case.
 However, some concern was noted to the effect that statements made in filings may not always be sufficiently serious and may not then indicate an impending deterioration in credit.

 It should be noted that as a result of this change, the making of such an admission in another context, other than the proceedings and filings which are specifically referred to, will not be sufficient to trigger a Credit Event, even if such other context would normally constitute a Public Source.
 For example, an admission contained in a press release would not be sufficient until such time as the press release was, for example, included in a statement in a judicial, regulatory or administrative proceeding or included in a judicial, regulatory or administrative filing or the Credit Event requirements were otherwise met.